 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Sesquiterpene lactone.
+Alantolactone is a sesquiterpene lactone.
 Induces activin/SMAD3 signaling and disrupts Cripto-1/activin receptor type II A interaction.
 Displays antiproliferative activity in human colon adenocarcinoma HCT-8 cells.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for Alantolactone

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 232.32.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.